Pickering, Ontario: Township of Pickering

 The British took over Canada in 1763 following defeat of the French in the Seven Years' War, known in Colonial America as the French and Indian War.
-They likely completed survey of the township about 1776.
 British colonial settlers were steadily migrating into the area from eastern areas of Canada.
 There is some controversy over the identity of the earliest European settler in the area.
 One of the candidates is Mike Duffin, who settled in what later became the Pickering Village (now in Ajax), possibly in the 1770s.
 The other candidate is Benjamin Wilson of Vermont, who probably lived in Pickering for sometime, before moving to Whitby in 1794.

 In the 1780s, the present-day Pickering area was a part of the Nassau District of the Province of Quebec.
 In 1791, Augustus Jones undertook a survey of the area, establishing the baseline and some of the concessions.
 The same year, the District was transferred to the newly created province of Upper Canada.
 In 1792, the district was renamed Home District, and Pickering was established as a township.

 The township was originally called "Edinburgh" but in 1792 was renamed after the town of Pickering in the English county of Yorkshire.
 Pickering Village, now part of Ajax, emerged as the major population and commercial centre of the Pickering Township in the early 19th century.
 The conversion of a local trail into the Kingston Road in 1799 contributed greatly to the increased settlement in the area.
 In 1807, Quakers led by Timothy Rogers settled in the area, and by 1809, the population of Pickering Township consisted of 180 people, most of whom lived along the Duffins Creek.
 In 1811, the Pickering Township became a separate municipality.
 Several sawmills, gristmills, taverns, and other businesses operated in the area.
 During the War of 1812, the maintenance of the Kingston Road improved because of the increased military traffic and further contributed to the development of the area.